ASU Kern Grant

 After an award from the Kern Family Foundation in 2016 to further the entrepreneurial mindset in engineering education on a national scale, the ASU Kern Project enthusiastically embraced the opportunity.
 Working on both a curricular and co-curricular level, the entrepreneurial mindset was integrated into student programming and activities, as well as institutionalized in courses.
 In addition, a pilot faculty mentorship program was initiated, introducing the entrepreneurial mindset as a teaching approach.

-The varying integration approaches have been compiled through the EM @ ASU Case Studies collection.This resource outlines twenty-five cases of entrepreneurial mindset integration and is organized in four categories: (1) Curriculum; (2) Engagement; (3) Workshops; and (4) Initiative Life Cycle.
+The varying integration approaches have been compiled through the EM@ASU Case Studies collection.This resource outlines twenty-five cases of entrepreneurial mindset integration and is organized in four categories: (1) Curriculum; (2) Engagement; (3) Workshops; and (4) Initiative Life Cycle.

-Dr. Ann McKenna is the Principal Investigator of the ASU Kern Grant.
+Dr. Ann McKenna is a Co-Principal Investigator of the ASU Kern Grant.
 She is also a Professor and Director of the Polytechnic School in the Ira A. Fulton Schools of Engineering at Arizona State University (ASU).
 Dr. McKenna’s research focuses on understanding the cognitive and social processes of design, design teaching and learning, the role of adaptive expertise in design and innovation, the impact and diffusion of education innovations, and teaching approaches of engineering faculty.

 Layla Reitmeier is the Project Manager of the ASU Kern Grant.
 She works closely and collaboratively with the project leadership, team and colleagues to devise strategies for the timely delivery of grant outcomes, and tracks project’s goals, activities and budget.